 Here are the way to fix LCP issues:

 At first, we need to keep the basics right.
-Combine your Google Analytics and Search console data and determine the target audiences locale.
+Combine your Google Analytics and Search console data and determine the target audience's locale.

-Invest in Fastest CDN
+2. Invest in Fastest CDN

-The server response time can be easily reduced if your target audience is from a single country but sites like us get global visitors due to the type of tutorials we post.
+The server response time can be easily reduced if your target audience is from a single country, but sites like us get global visitors due to the type of tutorials we post.

 Below is our site using full page caching and see how crazy faster the TTFB values are.